 Inventories: We state our inventories at the lower of cost or market.
 We determine cost using the first-in, first-out (FIFO) method, which approximates current replacement cost.
 We value our work in process at the actual production and engineering costs incurred to date, including applicable overhead.
 For contracts with the U.S. government our work in process also includes general and administrative costs.
 Any inventoried costs in excess of estimated realizable value are immediately charged to cost of sales.
 We include qualifying contract costs allocable to units-of-delivery contracts as inventory.
-We also receive performance-based payments and progress payments associated with certain of these contracts based on the billing terms in the underlying contracts.
+We receive performance-based payments and progress payments associated with certain of these contracts based on the billing terms in the underlying contracts.
 Pursuant to contract provisions, agencies of the U.S. government and certain other customers have title to, or security interest in, inventories related to such contracts as a result of advances, performance-based payments, and progress payments.
-Contract advances, performance-based payments and progress payments received are recorded as an offset against the related inventory balances for contracts that that are accounted for on a percentage-of-completion basis using units-of-delivery as the basis to measure progress toward completing the contract.
+Contract advances, performance-based payments and progress payments received are recorded as an offset against the related inventory balances for contracts that use the units-of-delivery method to recognize revenue.
 This determination is performed on a contract by contract basis.
-Any amount of payments received in excess of the cumulative amount of accounts receivable and inventoried costs for a contract is classified as customer advances, which is classified as a liability on the balance sheet.
+Any amount of payments received in excess of the cumulative amount of accounts receivable and inventoried costs for a contract is classified as customer advances, which is a liability on the balance sheet.

 Long-term capitalized contract costs: Long-term capitalized contract costs include costs incurred on contracts to develop and manufacture transportation systems for customers for which revenue recognition does not begin until the customers begin operating the systems.
-These capitalized costs are being recognized in cost of sales based upon the ratio of revenue recorded during a period compared to the revenue expected to be recognized over the term of the contracts.
+Once operation of the systems commence, the capitalized costs are recognized in cost of sales based upon the ratio of revenue recorded during a period compared to the revenue expected to be recognized over the term of the contracts.